 Historic low rates and unprecedented quantitative easing from central banks have created ample opportunities of market spreads divergence globally.
 Amplus Credit Income Fund aims to maximize positive risk-adjusted returns in a rising market, while protecting investors from market risk in a downturn.
 By employing a diverse arsenal of investment strategies, Amplus is designed to capitalize on market inefficiencies and mispricing while minimizing interest rate exposures.

-Amplus Fund subscribes to a flexible investment style with primarily debt securities such as bonds, preferred shares, and convertible shares.
+Amplus Credit Income Fund subscribes to a flexible investment style with primarily debt securities such as bonds, preferred shares, and convertible notes.
 We have the global relationships to invest in different currencies, taking advantage of the best value.

 The core strategy of the fund involves holding outright positions of credit instruments based on the fundamental investment thesis of their respective credit spreads.
 Risks will be hedged if necessary, which includes both currency and interest rate exposures.
 In other words, we buy credit assets from competent companies that fit the Wealhouse investment ethos – whose bond prices, despite temporary setbacks, are quality companies.
 We typically have long-term positive views on these assets and scoop them up before the spread gap squeezes back to equilibrium.